d3kryption/narrative-trytofindsound/npcname_text-style/README.md

 ## 🛠️ Installation Steps

-I cannot distrobute Narrative as its a licenced product created by Reubs, but with his permission, I have posted the modifications only here so you can make the changes you need.
+I cannot distribute Narrative as it's a licenced product created by Reubs, but with his permission, I have posted the modifications only here so you can make the changes you need.

 ### File 1 - `Source/NarrativeDialogueEditor/Private/DialogueEditorDetails.h`